Neurodivergent Clinician Symposium

 Lydia Meem

 Neurodivergent clinical psychologist and founder of Autism Understanding.
-Lydia is passionate about neurodiversity affirming assessment and strategies, and provides clinical supervision, in-person and online training for health professionals, and is the author of Beyond IQ Scores: A handbook for clinicians providing neurodiversity affirming cognitive and developmental assessments.
+Lydia is passionate about neurodiversity affirming assessment and strategies, and provides clinical supervision, in-person and online training for health professionals and educators.
+Lydia is the author of Beyond IQ Scores: A handbook for clinicians providing neurodiversity affirming cognitive and developmental assessments.

 Dr Erin Robinson